 Massachusetts Day, September 18, 2025

 The focus of this day is to provide a family-friendly, fun environment with games, giveaways and entertainment that showcases the very best of Massachusetts culture, agriculture, and tourism and that will set up a booth to engage attendees with games, giveaways, and entertainment.
-Please note, we will not be accepting exhibitors that are selling food items, goods and merchandise.
+Please note, we will not be accepting exhibitors that are selling food items, goods, and merchandise.

 Harvest New England Day, September 26, 2025

 The focus of this day is to allow Massachusetts organizations and businesses promoting and/or selling local food and fiber products (i.e., grown, produced, or manufactured in Massachusetts) to showcase their food and beverage products, hard goods, and other products or services (other than commodity related associations).
-Anything sold by exhibitors pursuant to this application must be available commercially on a regular basis in Massachusetts (i.e., year-round availability online or in store, not just during the Big E. Please note, exhibitors are allowed to sell food items, goods and merchandise.
+Anything sold by exhibitors pursuant to this application must be available commercially on a regular basis in Massachusetts (i.e., year-round availability online or in store, not just during the Big E. Please note, exhibitors are allowed to sell food items, goods, and merchandise.

 THIS APPLICATION MUST BE TYPED NOT HANDWRITTEN.
 EVERY BLANK MUST BE FILLED IN